oceanprotocol/docs/developers/ocean.py/README.md

 ocean.py is like the conductor of an underwater orchestra, guiding different marine creatures (modules) to work together harmoniously.
 It's an open-source library that makes swimming in the vast sea of data a breeze! 🌊

-The head of our library is the "[Ocean](technical-details.md)" class.
+The head of the library is the "[Ocean](technical-details.md)" class.
 It oversees everything and keeps track of the data flow.

 Now, let's take a closer look at those amazing branches: